 A successful trial

 As soon as the team began labeling reels, programming jobs and assembling kits, the benefits became obvious.
-“We started with one tower and saw immediately how it made our process more efficient,” says Nichols.
-Time spent locating parts and gathering kits dropped sharply, “so we began installing more of them.
-Today we have seven towers and are considering upgrading a few of them to the new SMD Tower 8000”, explains Nichols, referring to the latest SMD Tower model that stores up to 1,148 reels within just a 1.5-square-meter footprint.
+Time spent locating parts and gathering kits dropped sharply, “...so we began installing more of them.
+Today we have seven towers and are considering upgrading a few of them”, explains Nichols.

 Tracking parts like never before